SimonAayani/csc309-PairWise/deliverables/iteration-01.plan.md

 List/describe the artifacts you will produce in order to present your project idea.

- * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.
- * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
-Why is it useful for your team?)
- * Be concise, yet precise.
-   For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

-  * `Add` Use cases diagram
-  * `Add` Survey results (or put them in product.md?)
+The artifacts created as of yet:

+* Survey Information.
+A survey was conducted to several Computer Science students at UofT, which gathered information about the effectiveness of the 'partner finding feature' in current course discussion boards.
+Questions regarding the issues with such discussion boards including poor communication, difficulty of forming groups, or inability to find compatible partners were also asked.
+The results of the survey were reassuring, and further supported the necessity of building a school parter finding application.

+* Use Case diagram provided.
+The diagram displays the set of all actions that can be performed by the external users of the PairWise product.
+It provides a detailed visual of all interactions and functions to be implemented.

-  > Below is a mockup of the main webpage for the application.
+  * Below is a mockup of the main webpage for the application.
 This mockup was made to give a reference for front-end developers to use while implementing the website's user interface.
 This way the front-end team will not need to design the page as they go, and will be able to implement the page much faster.
 Additionally, the mockup helped direct the making of use cases by concretely showing which buttons the user may use to interact with the application.
 Finally, it settled an art style that can be used in other pages throughout the application.

   ![main webpage mockup](../img_src/PairWise_Main_Webpage_Mockup.png)